WLCG-AuthZ-WG/common-jwt-profile/profile.md

 ### Capability based Authorization: scope

 Authorization may be based on the scope[^8] claim.
-The value of the scope claim is a list of space-delimited, case-sensitive strings (as in [OAuth Token Exchange draft 19, section 4.2](https://tools.ietf.org/html/draft-ietf-oauth-token-exchange-19#section-4.2)) reflecting authorized activities the bearer of this token may perform.
+The value of the scope claim is a list of space-delimited, case-sensitive strings (as in OAuth 2.0 Token Exchange [RFC 8693 Section 4.2](https://tools.ietf.org/html/rfc8693#section-4.2)) reflecting authorized activities the bearer of this token may perform.

 We aim to define a common set of authorizations (particularly storage-related authorizations), but envision additional authorizations will be added to meet new use cases.
 The interpretation of such authorizations would result in a list of operations the bearer is allowed to perform.